 that the control of the major rivers (the Tennessee and the Cumberland both in Tn.) would be the key to having success in the Western Theater of the war.
 General Grant easily captured Ft.
 Henry on the Tennessee River on Feb.
 6. His troops then advanced overland 12 miles to challenge Ft.
 Donelson with probing attacks on Feb 13th.
-On that night the weather tuned cold with wind and snow making life miserable for all of the troops.
+On that night the weather turned cold with wind and snow making life miserable for all of the troops.
 But on the 14th Wallace’s brigade arrived from Ft Henry and Flag Officer A. Foote’s fleet was urged by Grant to attack the river batteries.
 Commander Foote was unsuccessful as 10 of the Confederate 32 pound smooth bore cannons smashed the Union fleet.
 However, over the course of the next two days the Union army encircled the fort and were victorious.

 located at the edge of the battlefield was built in the early 1850s and was the Confederate headquarters of General Buckner and was used a Union hospital after the battle.
 Also in mid -1862 and in Feb 1863 the Confederates tried unsuccessfully to retake the Dover area from the Union.
 Through all of these battles the Hotel remained intact and it was here that Buckner asked for conditions of surrender and the note he received from Grant on the 16th as below.
 The document was signed by both parties at the hotel.